Building a pool for summer's pleasures and community

 Plumbing and Electrical Work (2-3 weeks)

-Applying the concrete shell of the pool using shotcrete or gunite.
-This process requires drying time, and the total duration can vary from one to two weeks.
+• Applying the concrete shell to the pool is done using either shotcrete or gunite, creating a durable and waterproof structure.
+This process requires a specific drying time, meaning the total duration can range from one to two weeks.

-Filling the pool with water, balancing chemical levels, and starting up the pool equipment.
-This phase usually takes one to two weeks.
+• Filling the pool with water, adjusting chemical levels to create a safe swimming environment, and starting up the pool equipment, including pumps, filters, and heaters, to ensure proper function.
+This phase typically takes one to two weeks.

-Even after the pool is filled and ready for use, there are important post-construction steps and considerations.
-This section will cover:
+Even after the pool is completed and ready for use, important steps and considerations remain.
+This section covers:

 Final Inspections